marcos-quezada/trust-info/README.md

 # <p align="center">Introduction</p>

-Exposé on how to create an information network based on reliable sources.
+<p align="centerExposé on how to create an information network based on reliable sources.
 Peer-to-peer communication is the essence  of nowadays’s information distribution.
 User generated content is _the new journalism_.
 As it is noticeable, **misinformation is a problem** that deserves tackling.
 Who should be the instance of such a responsibility influence able  by biased opinions, preferences, interests, hidden agendas, etc.?

 **Nobody!** There’s a way to break down each comment containing information to it’s very core values and inputs.